 B. All public bodies shall provide for the taking of written minutes or a recording of all their meetings, including executive sessions.
-For meetings other than executive sessions, such minutes or recording shall include, but not be limited to:
+For meetings other than executive sessions, the minutes or recording shall include:

 1. The date, time and place of the meeting.

 2. The members of the public body recorded as either present or absent.

 3. A general description of the matters considered.

 4. An accurate description of all legal actions proposed, discussed or taken, including a record of how each member voted.
 The minutes shall also include the names of the members who propose each motion and the names of the persons, as given, who make statements or present material to the public body and a reference to the legal action about which they made statements or presented material.